Week3 monday

 Next time: we’ll start to see how to build machines that decide whether strings match the pattern described by a regular expression.

-Which regular expression(s) below describe a language that includes the string \(a\) as an element?
+For example: Which regular expression(s) below describe a language that includes the string \(a\) as an element?

 \(a^* b^*\)